tgjohnst/cleaningDataProject/README.md

 # cleaningDataProject
 Final project for the 'Getting and Cleaning Data' course as part of the Coursera Data Science Specialization (getdata-013)

+This readme contains a description of how the R script works as well as justifications for design choices.
+Information about the data can be found in the [codebook](CODEBOOK.md)

 # Script overview
 The purpose of this R script is to prepare a tidy, curated dataset from a large repository of human activity tracking data.
 More information about this dataset is available at the links in the original assignment description (below).